 Different investment goals are used in very different ways.
 For example, a retirement goal generally has a long time horizon, and, once you reach retirement, you will potentially spend that money for the next 30 years or more.
 This requires a very different portfolio allocation than if you are saving for a major purchase, like a house, where the investment horizon is generally shorter and you will spend the full amount at once on your down payment.

 Appropriate allocation advice will consider these factors for each goal and frequently reassess them to ensure risk remains in control.

 Allocation advice should be executed tax-efficiently.

 The problem with some forms of allocation advice is that they are not executed tax-efficiently.
 Any change to an allocation can involve selling investments, which may cause taxes.
 The ideal allocation advice adjusts the allocation in a manner that causes an investor to realize the fewest possible capital gains taxes.

-For Betterment customers, we use the cash coming in and out of your account, as well as market changes, to help avoid sales that might causes taxes.
-Deposits, withdrawals, and dividends help us guide your portfolio toward the target allocation without having to sell assets—which may result in taxes—to reach the right balance.
+For Betterment customers, we use the cash coming in and out of your account, as well as market changes, to help avoid sales that might cause taxes.
+Deposits, withdrawals, and dividends help us guide your portfolio toward the target allocation while minimizing the need to sell assets—which may result in taxes—to reach the right balance.
 Similarly, because our allocation advice allows a degree of drift from your target allocation, we can use changes in the market to help you balance your portfolio tax-efficiently and without unnecessary trading.

-If adjusting your allocation causes us to sell your investments, we use our TaxMin algorithm to minimize any potential tax impact.
-When we sell an investment, we first look for shares that have losses, which may be used to offset other taxes, then we sell shares with the smallest embedded gains (and smallest potential taxes).
+If selling some investments is necessary to adjust your allocation, we use our TaxMin algorithm to minimize any potential tax impact.
+When we sell an investment that is overweight, we first look for shares that have losses, which may be used to offset other taxes, then we sell shares with long-term capital gains, and lastly short-term capital gains.

 By auto-adjusting allocations, Betterment helps save you time—and much more.